pratap-reddy1/pratap-reddy/README.md

 ## How to View the Site

-The site is live and can be accessed at: [https://your-username.github.io/pratap-reddy](https://your-username.github.io/pratap-reddy)
+The site is live and can be accessed at: [https://www.pratapreddy.com](https://www.pratapreddy.com)

-## License

-This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 <footer>